functionless/functionless/README.md

 );
 ```

+## Why you should use Service-to-Service Integrations

+Paul Swail has a piece on this topic which is worth reading: https://serverlessfirst.com/functionless-integration-trade-offs/.

+In short: these integrations have many advantages over using AWS Lambda Functions, including:

+1. **lower latency** - there is no cold start, so a service-to-service integration will feel "snappy" when compared to a Lambda Function.
+2. **lower cost** - there's no intermediate Lambda Invocation when AppSync calls DynamoDB directly.
+3. **higher scalability** - the handlers are not subject to the concurrent invocation limits and are running on dedicated Amazon servers.
+4. **no operational maintenance** - such as upgrading dependencies, patching security vulnerabilities, etc. - theoretically, once the configuration is confirmed to be correct, it then becomes entirely AWS's responsibility to ensure the code is running optimally.

+The downsides of these integrations are their dependence on Domain Specific Languages (DSL) such as Apache Velocity Templates or Amazon States Language JSON.
+These DSLs are difficult to work with since they lack the type-safety and expressiveness of TypeScript.
+Functionless aims to solve this problem by converting beautiful, type-safe TypeScript code directly into these configurations.

 ## How it Works

-When you compile your application with `tsc`, the [`functionless/lib/compile`](./src/compile.ts) transformer will replace the function declaration in `new AppsyncFunction(F)`, `F`, with [Abstract Syntax Tree](./src/expression.ts) data structure that represents the function's implementation.
-This AST is then synthesized to Velocity Templates and AWS AppSync Resolver configurations, using the `@aws-cdk/aws-appsync-alpha` CDK Construct Library.
+When you compile your application with `tsc`, the [`functionless/lib/compile`](./src/compile.ts) transformer will replace the function declaration, `F`, in `new AppsyncFunction(F)` with its corresponding [Abstract Syntax Tree](./src/expression.ts) representation.
+This representation is then synthesized to Velocity Templates and AWS AppSync Resolver configurations, using the `@aws-cdk/aws-appsync-alpha` CDK Construct Library.

 For example, this function declaration: